-The Ixtaca Project is 100% owned by Almaden, subject to a 2% NSR owned by Almadex, and encompasses the Ixtaca deposit that includes the Ixtaca Main, North, and Chemalaco Zones of the Tuligtic property (the "Tuligtic Property" or the "Property").
+Almaden has an interest in the Ixtaca Project described under "Legal Proceedings and Regulatory Actions", subject to a 2% NSR owned by Almadex, and encompasses the Ixtaca deposit that includes the Ixtaca Main, North, and Chemalaco Zones of the Tuligtic property (the "Tuligtic Property" or the "Property").
 The Tuligtic Property is located in Puebla State, Mexico and is the only property material to the Company.